3mdeb/news-and-ideas/blog/content/post/2020-04-14-Hummingboard-Buildroot-Yocto.md

     sudo minicom -b 115200 -D /dev/ttyUSBx
     ```

-    > Note: you need to connect a MicroUSB port with PC
+    > Note: you need to connect a MicroUSB port with PC first

 ## Build and run a Yocto image
 SolidRun does not provide Yocto support for **imx8**.
 For this purpose repository `3mdeb/meta-imx8` was created.
 It contains
-BSP layers for **HummingBoard Pulse** now only, but support for
+BSP layer for **HummingBoard Pulse** now only, but support for
-other **imx8** platforms will be available in the future.
+other **imx8** could be available in the future.
+We might also push support
+for this board to one of the already existing Yocto meta-layers.

 As you may know, Yocto Project is using a `bitbake`, so for easier
 management and update components, we are using a tool named `kas`.
 In more
-details, it is described in earlier [blog](https://blog.3mdeb.com/2019/2019-02-07-kas/)
+detail, it is described in an earlier [blog](https://blog.3mdeb.com/2019/2019-02-07-kas/)
 and [documentation](https://kas.readthedocs.io/en/1.0/).

 For HummingBoard Pulse this layers was used: